-Article IX (Settlement of Disputes Between One Party and a National or Company of the Other Party)
+Article IX (Settlement of Disputes Between One Contracting Party and a National or Company of the Other Contracting Party)

-Article IX sets forth several means by which disputes brought against a Party by an investor (specifically, a national or company of the other Party) may be resolved.
+Article IX sets for the several means by which disputes brought against a Party by an investor (specifically, a national or company of the other Party) may be resolved.

 Article IX procedures apply to an "investment dispute," which is any dispute arising out of or relating to an investment authorization, an investment agreement, or an alleged breach of rights conferred, created, or recognized by the Treaty with respect to a covered investment.
+The Treaty provides that the parties to the dispute should initially seek a resolution through consultation and negotiation.